 - Book on behalf of commuters

-Seeking out the prolonged customer relationship is hard to drive for business in the long term that too in the most flourishing industry.
+Seeking out the prolonged customer relationship is hard to drive for business in the long term, and that too in the most flourishing industry.
 So the Ola business model serves different channels to engage consumers, giving them adequate experiences.

 – Fully Mechanized App